THE HUON VALLEY GROVE OF GIANTS

 Of this 300+ trees there are more than 150 trees greater than 4m in diameter and capping off these astronomical figures is just a few more statistics:

-The area contains 76 trees over 5m in diameter with several of these immediately qualifying for protection under Sustainable Timber Tasmania Giant Tree Policy.
-Of these new giants there are 4 species of eucalypt Euc. regnans, Euc. delegatensis, Euc. obliqua & Euc. globulus.
+The area contains 76 trees over 5m in diameter.
+Of these new giants there are four species of eucalypt Eucalyptus regnans, E. delegatensis, E. obliqua & E. globulus.

-Sustainable timber tasmania had plans to log this place in 2023. it took more than two and a half years of volunteer work to get this area removed from the logging plans. as of october 2023 it is still not protected.
+Sustainable Timber Tasmania had plans to log this place in 2023. it took more than two and a half years of volunteer work to get this area removed from the logging plans.
+As of early 2024, after years of campaigning, changes were made to the giant tree policy to protect any tree over four metres in diameter.
+This means the Grove is now in an informal reserve.

 TASMANIAN BIG TREE HUNTERS 2: